 Ancient writings from China suggest that the soybean was traditionally considered unfit for human consumption.
 The reason may be that the soybean is uniquely endowed with certain toxic anti-nutrients that are extremely hard to digest.
-As a result, soy is being linked to breast cancer, thyroid disease, menstrual and fertility issues as well as severe allergies, compromised immunity and brain damage(1).
+As a result, soy is being linked to a host of health concerns.
+(1)

 Join me as I delve into this very heated debate in search of some answers.
-I’ve done my best to include as much research from both sides as possible, before presenting my own professional view.
+I’ve done my best to include as much research as possible from both sides of the aisle, before presenting an Ayurvedic perspective.

 What is an anti-nutrient?

 Many plants are protected by toxic anti-nutrients to ward off insects and animals that might otherwise eat them.
 Beans in particular are famous for these anti-nutrients like phytic acids and lectins which, as many of us may know from experience, can make them a challenge to digest.